 Unknown streetcar under restoration.

 Toledo Railways & Light Company car Toledo built by the company in 1906.
 In the November 1906 Electric Railway Review (an industry trade magazine), the following is reported: "observation Car for Toledo-- The Toledo Railway & Light Company has recently built an observation car which will be put on a regular schedule next summer for the accommodation of sightseers.
 The new car, which is named "Toledo," is 47 feet long, and besides the passenger compartments contains a kitchen and a lavatory.
 The interior is finished in light mahogany and is handsomely furnished.
 The windows are 4 feet wide, with a narrow framework so as to interfere with the view as little as possible.
 During the winter, the car will be used by the officials for inspection trips.
 The car was built in the company's shops under the supervision of Mr. C.A.
 Brown master mechanic, according to designs furnished by General Manager L.E.
 Beilstein".
 The car was used in Toledo as specified above.
-One notable occasion was in 1908, when it transported dignitaries from Toledo to Detroit for the World Series.
-In the series, the Detroit Tigers took on the Chicago Cubs.
+One notable occasion was in 1908, when it transported dignitaries from Toledo to Detroit for the World Series, ini which the Detroit Tigers took on the Chicago Cubs.
 This game was notably the last time the Cubs were national champs until their win over the Cleveland Indians in 2016.
-The photos here show the luxurious appointment inside the car and its as-built outside appearance.

 Shaker Heights Rapid Transit 94 built by Pullman Standard Company in 1948.
 The Cleveland suburb of Shaker Heights was unusual in that its developers included a rapid transit line as part of the original community design.
 Good transportation to the city, it was felt, would make the neighborhood all that more attractive to prospective land purchasers.
 The premise has been highly successful and the transit system works splendidly.
 Ownership was assumed by the City of Shaker Heights in 1944.
 Twenty-five cars like 94 were purchased four years later to modernize the operation.
 After over 30 years service, 94 and similar cars were replaced with new vehicles.
 Several of these Pullman-built PCC cars have been preserved by trolley museums.
 94 is the only Pullman-built PCC car in the museum's collection and is it only PCC with General Electric control.
 After acquisition of the car in 1987 time was spent stripping the exterior paint and priming painting the surfaces and repairing rust holes following several years of outside storage in Cleveland.
 The painting and body work was restarted in 2016 by a group of volunteers from the Cleveland area.
 The car is part of the exhibit in the Trolley Display Building.